acballard/game-of-gits/a-sad-tail.md

 Then Rick cloned Joffrey and killed him again over and over for a thousand years.

 Rick decided a thousand years was good enough.
 Alex resumed killing Joffrey for the following thousand years.

+We figured it out - so we killed them all.